 Identify Fake Social Media Accounts and Delete them

 Another way to prevent a data breach is by keeping your social media presence secure.
 If you’re active on social networks, don’t reveal too much about your life.
-Hackers always look for personal information you willingly give up on these platforms.
+Hackers always look for the personal information you willingly give up on these platforms.
 They steal your identity or use it for social engineering attacks.
 If you see your data and photos being used in false social media accounts, report them and get them deleted.

 Use a VPN